Back to blog

 • users who are already struggling with model fit and just want a simple first run

 Ollama is powerful when your goal is integration, not just chat.
-But it is not always the easiest first place to debug Gemma 4 edge cases.
+But it is still not the easiest first place to debug Gemma 4 edge cases.

 llama.cpp